-Myanmar gained independence from the British empire in 1948, but long-standing grievances from over a century of colonial rule3 continue to impact contemporary dynamics.
-There is a widespread perception that the British colonial administration privileged certain groups over others.
+that the British colonial administration privileged certain groups over others.
 When negotiations for the formation of the independent state of Burma were held, efforts were made to bring all of the territory of British Burma, much of which had previously enjoyed considerable autonomy, into the independent state of Burma.
 While the compromise known as the Panglong Agreement was reached in 1947, following independence civil war broke out on multiple fronts between multiple political and ethnic armed organizations.
 In some areas of the country, with the exception of some ceasefire periods, armed conflict has continued for the past 70 years.

 The ongoing armed conflict, coupled with international isolation and desire for continued autonomy in frontier areas, has led to large swathes of the country, particularly in Shan, Kachin, Karen and Mon states where Myanmar government services currently (or until very recently) do not reach.
-Ethnic health organizations provide basic health services in some of these areas where the government services are not able to operate.
+Ethnic health providers provide basic health services in some of these areas where the government services are not able to operate.